TheOdinProject/curriculum/dev_roadmap.md

 0.0.?:  Scheduling back-end
 0.0.?:  Feedback mechanism

-> Build mailer button in the event profiles
->> Select which project too if multiple!
 > Fix up suggestion mailer to include username/email and proper referral link
 > Add user prefs filters as well